fitbenchmarking/fitbenchmarking/docs/source/contributors/workflow.rst

 to a given minor release, then the corresponding release branch may be deleted.

 All changes must be initially merged into master.
-There is a `backport-candidate` label, which must be put on pull requests that in addition must be merged into the release branch.
+There is a `backport-candidate` label, which must be put on PRs that in addition must be merged into the release branch.

 The recommended mechanism for merging PRs lablelled with `backport-candidate` into